 After a few iterations Jerry stumbled onto the ODROID.
 He found it could easily support different Linux kernels, and it was up to date, supporting all the packages he needed for it to work well.
 It even had a nice form factor similar to that of the Raspberry Pi.
 It was nice and small and really low-power so could be easily powered by a battery.

 There were still some issues with cases and a good display screen.
 The current evolution, which seems to have hit all the pain points and is what was introduced at WLPC Phoenix 2018 is the NanoPi.

 Here’s what Jerry says about this version of the tool.
 “We found a new hardware platform that’s still the same concept but it’s now built off this NanoPi infrastructure and the board we are using is called the NEO2.
 It has a Gigabit Ethernet port.
 It’s capable of doing 800 – 900+ megabit per second throughput making it great for testing things like the latest and greatest 802.11ac, and APs.
 The NanoPi provides all the functionality we needed but in an even smaller form factor.

-It is a tiny little cube and has a small LCD screen on there that’s actually OLED based making it a nice clean crisp text output.
+It is a tiny little cube and has a small LCD screen on there that’s actually OLED based making it a nice clean, crisp text output.
 It’s nice and bright.
 It is fairly small but still easy to read.
 It even has some buttons built in.
-We get a lot of same functionality that we had in the ODROID but with even smaller form factor and in a more robust, metal case.
+We get a lot of the same functionality that we had in the ODROID but with an even smaller form factor and in a more robust, metal case.
 You can throw it in your bag and not have to worry about something crushing it or it having any problems down the road.”

 Read the full transcripts of the interview with Jerry HERE